39 Requirements & Assumptions #

 CPU: 2 Minimum (we recommend at least 4 CPU)

-Downstream clusters: The downstream clusters are the clusters deployed on the ATIP nodes to run Telco workloads.
+Downstream clusters: The downstream clusters are the clusters deployed to run Telco workloads.
 Specific requirements are needed to enable certain Telco capabilities like

 SR-IOV